Back to All Events

 Exodus 33:14 (NIV) The LORD replied, “My Presence will go with you, and I will give you rest.”

 Are you a rule follower or a rule breaker by nature?
-John Mark Comer says: Anti-rule people are often anti-schedule people; and anti-schedule people frequently live in a way that is reactive, not proactive.
-As more passenger than driver, consumer than creator.
+John Mark Comer says: Anti-rule people are often anti-schedule people, and anti-schedule people frequently live in a way that is reactive, not proactive.
+As more passengers than drivers, consumers than creators.
 Life happens to them, more than through them.

 1. Drive the speed limit.